-Working from home is normal in the modern day and age.
+Working from home (WFH) on a laptop and smartphone is normal in the modern day and age.
 No longer do you have to go wake up at 6:30 every morning and drag yourself out of the house to go to work.
 In fact, blogging has become something that has slowly but surely gained massive respect from companies.
 Why and how could a blog be useful to businesses?

 Firstly, the owner is by default selling themselves with their personality, interests, helpful advice and overall, selling a perspective.

 Secondly, the blogs that are successful inadvertently become communities online.
 A whole range of people can come and read, listen or watch someone they have never met but care about, review products and services.